 I chose a 1 part clay - 3 parts sand mixture, as my clay source did have a fair bit of silt mixed in, so we estimated that the 1-3 mixture would work properly.
 For the outermost layer, we used a 1-2.5 ratio, and also added straw and pine shavings to insulate the interior thermal layer.
 The straw in the outside layer provides structural strength, along with voids in the cobs (along with the shavings) to provide some insulation value.

 The raw materials were placed on a tarp, moistened slightly, then stomped to mix by foot.
 Once pressed flat, the cob can be piled up and turned over for further mixing by lifting the corner of the tarp and bringing to material back to the center.
 Wet cob is easier to mix, but dry cob is easier to build an oven with, so one can make the cob ahead a bit, and let to dry spread out slightly.

-The more mass that your dome has, the more heat it will be able to absorb and release once the fire is removed.
-This will increase both the amount of time the oven stays hot, but also the amount of time (and fuel) required to heat the oven.
 For occasional use or small amounts of cooking per firing, thinner walls will work fine.
-More regular use, or larger quantities of food will require thicker walls.
+More regular use or larger quantities of food will require thicker walls.
 The overall thickness of the wall should be similar to the thickness of the plinth created in the last step.
 Additional insulation applied to the outside of the oven (and the insulation layer described above) can both reduce the heating time, and increase the time which the oven stays at the desired temperature.